apache/hudi/rfc/rfc-53/rfc-53.md

 However, this lock model may become the bottleneck of application throughput when data volume is much larger.
 What's worse is that even if we increase the number of the executors, it is still difficult to improve the throughput.

-In other words, users may encounter throughput bottlenecks when writing data into hudi in some scenarios, and increasing the physical hardware scale and parameter tuning cannot solve this problem.
+In other words, users may encounter throughput bottlenecks when writing data into hudi in some scenarios, for example the schema is relatively simple, but the volume of data is pretty large or users observed insufficient data throughput and low cpu usage, etc.

 This RFC is to solve the performance bottleneck problem caused by locking in some large data volume scenarios